Geodels/eSCAPE/README.md

 ### Docker

-To use/test **eSCAPE** quickly, it is recommended to use the `escape-docker` image that is shipped with all the required libraries.
+To use/test **eSCAPE** quickly, it is recommended to use the `Geodels escape-docker` image that is shipped with all the required libraries.

 [https://hub.docker.com/u/geodels/](https://hub.docker.com/u/geodels/)